zhaojw/closerve-example/README.md

 Distributed under the Eclipse Public License, the same as Clojure.

-The files that are marked as from third party (for eg, the css, js files under webroot/static from bootstrap and jquery) belongs to the corresponding third party and their own corresponding license.
+The files that are marked as from third party (for eg, the css, js files under webroot/static from bootstrap and jquery) belongs to the corresponding third party and have their own corresponding license.